1n4r1/1n4r1.github.io/_posts/2020-03-16-Hackthebox-Postman-Walkthrough.md

 10.10.10.160:6379>
 {% endhighlight %}

+Now we can SSH into the server as an user redis.<br>
+However, we don't have the "user.txt" in the home directory of redis user.
 {% highlight shell %}
 root@kali:~# ssh redis@10.10.10.160
 The authenticity of host '10.10.10.160 (10.10.10.160)' can't be established.